-St John's School is a single stream Catholic coeducational school catering for students from Kindergarten to Year Six, with an enrolment of 198 students.
+St John's School is a single stream Catholic coeducational school catering for students from Kindergarten to Year Six, with an enrolment of 217 students.
 The school is located close to the regional centre of Geraldton.
 St John's School was established in 1969 by the Presentation Sisters with the St John's Parish.
-The school celebrated fifty years of rich history last year, 2019.
+The school celebrated fifty years of rich history in 2019.
 The school is centred on Christian values whereby all members treat each other with respect and dignity and live out the Fruit of the Spirit.

-St John's School is characterised by its strong sense of community and tradition, strong sense of parish school community, and has maintained the character of a small country community school.
+St John's School is characterised by its strong sense of community and tradition, strong sense of a parish school community, and has maintained the character of a small country community school.
 A number of students are the second, third or fourth generation of their family to attend the school.
-The cultural heritage of each person, including those of the approximately 30% Aboriginal families, is valued and embraced.
-In 2017, the zero to four year old Aboriginal as First Educators Abecedarian Playgroup commenced for three sessions per week.
-The Mayu Biyamanha Aboriginal Playgroup is continuing in 2020.
+The cultural heritage of each person, including those of the approximately 34% Aboriginal families, is valued and embraced.

-The school draws from a variety of suburbs across Geraldton, although predominantly drawing from low socio-economic areas, as reflected in the school's ICSEA value of 931 (2018 average 1000).
+The school draws from a variety of suburbs across Geraldton, although predominantly drawing from low socio-economic areas, as reflected in the school's ICSEA value of 916 (2020 average 1000).